Do I need pet insurance?

 There are a number of options available that can help reduce the cost of pet insurance.

-- Multi pet insurance - where you insure more than one pet on the same pet insurance policy is usually cheaper than insuring pets individually, as pet insurance companies offer discounts.
+- Multi-pet insurance - where you insure more than one pet on the same pet insurance policy is usually cheaper than insuring pets individually, as pet insurance companies offer discounts.
 Bought By Many offers and a 15% multi-pet discount (not currently available on our Value 2k policy).

 - Be savvy and shop around to compare pet insurance prices and find the best deal for your pet.